lucasrbenion/GroceryShopProject1/README.md

     meets_criteria = pw.validate(password)
     return meets_criteria
 ```
-The other important function is responsible for encrypting a password passed as an argument and returning a hashed random using the bcrypt module calling the function gensalt().
+The other important function below is responsible for encrypting a password passed as an argument and returning a hashed random password using the bcrypt module calling the function gensalt().

 ```
 def EncrypPassword(password):